FOSDEM/moderation-docs/README.md

 Depending on how long the video presentation took, you might not have a lot of time to answer questions.
 Be sure to time this right so you can answer the most interesting questions live.
 You will not be able to stop the next talk from starting, as this is all FOSDEM magic.

 ### After the presentation
 The discussion can continue in the virtual hallway, which is created for every talk.
-You should moderate the discussion in the hallway to make sure the [Code of Conduct](https://fosdem.org/2022/practical/conduct/) is resepected.
+You should moderate the discussion in the hallway to make sure the [Code of Conduct](https://fosdem.org/2022/practical/conduct/) is respected.

 It is possible that there is not really a lot going on in the hallway; don't feel pressured to keep the conversation going if there is not really much interest.